Knife Steel Info

 TSUCHIME - “Hammered”

-SUMINAGASHI - “Marbled Steel”
+SUMINAGASHI - “Marbled”

 MIGAKI - “Polished Steel”